 - Dwayne Johnson

 When you walk through our doors, there may be a class in session, or students may be coming and going from a class.
-Our office is just inside & to the left, and usually there is a black belt available to speak with you.
-If everyone is busy, please find a seat on the benches along the wall and we will be with you as soon as possible!
+Our office is just inside the door, and usually there is a black belt available to speak with you.
+If everyone is busy, please find a seat on the chairs in the lobby and we will be with you as soon as possible!
 Feel free to enter our parent waiting area and sit on the benches to observe class and see how we do things.

 What to Expect

 How long will it take me to become reasonably proficient and how long will it take to attain black belt level?

 The time it takes to become proficient carries upon style and your own abilities.
 In most self defense systems, you should feel that you could defend yourself fairly well after six months.
 To reach black belt, the same variables are in play, but somewhere between three and five years is about right.

 How many classes per week should I attend?

 Most instructors recommend two classes per week, plus some practice time in between classes.
 You should match your involvement with your fitness level.

 Will there be other beginners in my class?

 At this studio, the students are grouped by age.
 Our Children’s Class program is further grouped by rank.
 This means that you should be in a class with other beginners and lower ranks.